scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 data base of subjects, based on 27 upper torso anthropometrics (measurements) of the subject.
 As a simple solution, we can also consider using a simple spherical head model, and its corresponding HRTF, which make use of spherical harmonics to solve for the sound pressure magnitude and phase at any location on the sphere surface, and then the inverse Fourier transform to ultimately obtain the HRIR.
 To that end this simulator is integral to planned human subject testing where headphone testing will be used to blind test subjects for their perception of where a sound source is located.

 3D Geometry
 ===========

 To produce a synthesized 3D audio sound field starts with a geometry.
+The center of the frame is the subjects head where the *mid-sagittal* or vertical *median plane* intersects the line connecting the left and right ear canals.
-For a given source location :math:`(x,y,z) = (x_1,-x_2,x_3)`, we transform to the cylindrical coordinates shown in Figure :ref:`CYLIND`.
-Later we discuss how we transform between the cylindrical coordinates and the CIPIC interaural-polar coordinate system (IPCS) in order to use the HRIR filter sets in the simulator.
+For a given source location :math:`(x,y,z) = (x_1,-x_2,x_3)` pointing at the the origin, we transform from rectangular coordinates to cylindrical coordinates as shown in Figure :ref:`CYLIND`.
+This transformation is motivated by [Fitzpatrick]_, and will be explained more fully in a later section.
+Note also the second rectangular coordinate frame mention above is the notation used by CIPIC.
+Later we discuss how we transform between the cylindrical coordinates and the CIPIC interaural-polar coordinate system (IPCS), in order to use the HRIR filter sets in the simulator.

 .. figure:: 3D_Coordinates.pdf
    :scale: 50%
    :align: center
    :figclass: htb

-   The cylindrical coordinate system used in the 3D audio simulator compared with the CIPIC IPCS. :label:`CYLIND`
+   The head-centered cylindrical coordinate system used in the 3D audio simulator compared with the CIPIC IPCS. :label:`CYLIND`

 The 3D audio rendering provided by the simulator developed in this paper, relies on the 1250 HRIR measurements were taken using the geometrical configuration shown in Figure :ref:`CIPICLOC`.
-A total of 45 subjects are contained in the CIPIC HRIR database.
+A total of 45 subjects are contained in the CIPIC HRIR database, both human and the mannequin *Kemar* [CIPICHRTF]_.
+For subject 165 in particular, the left-right channel HRIR is shown in Figure :ref:`HRIR`, for a particular cylindrical coordinate system triple :math:`(r_{xz},h_y,\phi_{az})`.
+Figure :ref:`HRIR` in particular illustrates two binaural cues, *interaural level difference* ILD and *interaural time difference* ITD, that are used for accurate localization of a sound source.
+With :math:`\phi_{az} = 130^\circ` we see as expected, the impulse response for the right ear arriving ahead of the left ear response, and with greater amplitude.

 .. figure:: CIPIC_Source_Locations.pdf
-   :scale: 50%
+   :scale: 60%
    :align: center
    :figclass: htb

    The CIPIC audio source locations, effectively on a 1 m radius sphere, used to obtain 1250 HRIR measurements for each of 45 subjects (only the right hemisphere locations shown). :label:`CIPICLOC`

-For subject 165 in particular, the left-right channel HRIR is shown in Figure :ref:`HRIR`, for a particular cylindrical coordinate system triple :math:`(r_{xz},h_y,\phi_{az})`.

 .. figure:: HRIR_example.pdf
    :scale: 50%
    :align: center
    :figclass: htb

-   Example HRIR for a particular arrival angle pulled from CIPIC for subject 165. :label:`HRIR`
+   Example right/left HRIR plots for a particular arrival angle pulled from CIPIC for subject 165. :label:`HRIR`

 Real-Time Signal Processing
 ===========================

-The cylindrical coordinates of the source point to an LUT entry of filter coefficients for the left and right channels.
+In code the cylindrical coordinates of the audio source point to an LUT entry of filter coefficients for the left and right channels.
 To implement the filtering action we use the :code:`pyaudio_helper` framework [Wickert]_ of Figure :ref:`PAH`, which interfaces to the audio subsystem of a personal computer.
 The framework supports real-time signal processing, in particular filtering using core signal